 Roux-en-Y Gastric Bypass Surgery at Southcoast Health

 At Southcoast Health, we are proud to offer one of the most successful and popular treatments for weight loss the Roux-en-Y gastric bypass.
-At our Southcoast Health Centers for Weight Loss, our healthcare professionals will work with you to help you fully understand the procedure before you take this next step.
+At our Southcoast Health Weight Loss Center, our healthcare professionals will work with you to help you fully understand the procedure before you take this next step.

 What is Roux-en-Y Gastric Bypass Surgery?